LouisCasillas/MyNotes/Misc/story-ideas.md

   - have the background story that man rises and then taken over by aliens and then the atom is stuck to a human slave put in a zoo then stuck to an alien boot after they kicked the slave and things continue on

 - Story where vampires or other undead are made to do corporate jobs non-stop in windowless or underground rooms

+- story from the perspective of a prisoner escaping from his prison cell

+- story from the perspective of a prisoner escaping from his prison cell